FumaDB

 }).client();

-You can also conveniently apply a table name prefix:
+You can also apply a prefix to all tables:

 Be Careful

-You will need to migrate your database again if you've updated the name variants.
+Make sure to migrate your database if you've updated the name variants.

 On this page